Cryslender/git-basic-exercises/README.md

-This is the git bash basic
+This is the git bash basic, where exellence meet success